Lampadare/open-consult-contracts/notes.md

 - just remove from funding instead of adding to amountused

 - CHECKERFUNCTIONS:

   - ensure it exists
   - lazyupdater
   - other checks

+- toSettledStatus
+  - check if we are in gate and in settled period